Anderson Ferry

+Route

 The ferry connects Anderson Ferry Road (a major arterial street on the Ohio side which traverses the City of Cincinnati; Delhi Township; and Green Township from south to north) with a short private road, which in turn connects with Kentucky Route 8 (the middle section) just east of its junction with Kentucky Route 20 near Constance, Kentucky.
 A short distance southwest from this junction is KY 20's junction with Kentucky Route 212, which provides the main access to the Cincinnati/Northern Kentucky International Airport.
 It provides a shortcut for Cincinnati westsiders going to the airport located in Boone County, Kentucky.
 Price (January 2020) for a one-way ride with a car is $5.00; or a book of 10 tickets can be had for $35.00.
 In 2020 and 2021, the ferry saw a record amount of usage as closures and construction on the Brent Spence Bridge led to more vehicles utilizing the service.